gchantas/Super-Resolution-MATLAB-software/README.md

 decFactor: the scaling factor which can be either 2 or 4.
 For decFactor=3 cases,there is a special function for this case (see below), so it is not passed as a parameter.

+**The images are not included.** Instead, you must download them from their respective repositories.
+See the paper to find the links.
+You could also find them via a Google search.
+The datasets are "Set3", "Set14" and "Urban100".

 **1.** NonLocalPatchesFINDZ_YCbCr1_9_2019(pathHR,pathLR,imNumber,decFactor)